Finite Verification of Infinite Families of Diagram Equations: Proofs

 \item \textbf{If we are creating child instances:} \; We do as above, but we pick the !-box $\delta_k$ such that all its child instances are nested in no other !-boxes present in the ${\bbE_\kappa}$, and we act not only on each of the $\bbE_\kappa$ in turn but also on each of the child instances of $\delta_k$ in turn. \end{itemize}

 \end{definition}

-\textbf{Claims:} \; \begin{itemize} \item !-Remove($\delta_k$) removes any dependency on $\delta_k$ in the verifying set $\set{\bbE_\kappa}_{\kappa \in K'}$ \item $\set{\bbE_\kappa}_{\kappa \in K'}$ verifies $\set{\bbE_\kappa}_{\kappa \in K}$ (by theorem \ref{thmbbox2}) \item !-Remove($\delta_k$) does not alter the nesting ordering of any remaining !-boxes and phase variables in the verification pair \item The ordered list $\delta_{k_1} \succ \delta_{k_2} \succ \dots$ provides us with a sequence of !-boxes such that we can apply !-Remove($\delta_{k_{n+1}}$) to the output of !-Remove($\delta_{k_n}$). \item This ordered sequence of !-Removes results in a finite verifying set that has no dependence on any !-box. \end{itemize} The third and fourth of these claims are easy when we are copying variable names, but when creating child instances of !-boxes below $\delta_k$ one should view instantiation as creating (distinctly named) copies of the nesting structure that exists below $\delta_k$.
+\textbf{Claims:} \; \begin{itemize} \item !-Remove($\delta_k$) removes any dependency on $\delta_k$ in the verifying set $\set{\bbE_\kappa}_{\kappa \in K'}$ \item $\set{\bbE_\kappa}_{\kappa \in K'}$ verifies $\set{\bbE_\kappa}_{\kappa \in K}$ \item !-Remove($\delta_k$) does not alter the nesting ordering of any remaining !-boxes and phase variables in the verification pair \item The ordered list $\delta_{k_1} \succ \delta_{k_2} \succ \dots$ provides us with a sequence of !-boxes such that we can apply !-Remove($\delta_{k_{n+1}}$) to the output of !-Remove($\delta_{k_n}$). \item This ordered sequence of !-Removes results in a finite verifying set that has no dependence on any !-box. \end{itemize} Proof of claims: The first, second and fifth claims follow from Theorem~\ref{thmbbox2}.
+The third and fourth of these claims are easy when we are copying variable names, but when creating child instances of !-boxes below $\delta_k$ one should view instantiation as creating (distinctly named) copies of the nesting structure that exists below $\delta_k$.